 Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions.
-Products such as these are limited to those identified in AR 608-10 and must be approved by the Food and Drug Administration (FDA).
+Products such as these are limited to those identified in AR 608-10-1 and must be approved by the Food and Drug Administration (FDA).
+These will be reviewed/updated annually or when a basic care item is added or discontinued.
 An authorization form must be obtained from the parent every three months in order for such items to be applied.
 Basic care items will be in their original container and stored out of reach of children.
 Each item should have the child's first and last name legibly written on it, as well as on the outside of the package.
-Contact your FCC Provider or facility management for a list of approved basic care items.
+Contact your facility management for a list of approved basic care items.

 Nut-Free Facilities: All West Point CYS facilities are nut-free.
 Please do not bring (or send) food products containing nuts to our facilities.
-Basic care items containing almond or coconut oil will also not be used in our centers.
-Additionally, due to numerous food allergies and to reduce the possibility of choking hazards, please have your child finish their food and/or drink before entering the facility (CDC and SAC only - MST youth can bring in food and drink).
+Additionally, due to numerous food allergies and to reduce the possibility of choking hazards, please have your child finish their food and/or drink before entering the facility (CDC and SAC only - MST youth can bring in nut-free food and drink).